Skip to main content

 Initialisms

-Initialisms also use the first letters of a phrase, but unlike acronyms, each letter is spoken separately.
+Initialisms also use the first letters of a phrase.
+But unlike acronyms, they’re pronounced letter by letter.
 These are common in business communication and are often used for efficiency.

 Examples